dotnet/project-system/docs/in-product-acquisition.md

 Visual Studio supports in-product acquisition (IPA) when it attempts to load a project that requires components or workloads that you are missing from your installation.

 However, the mechanism used by the VS Platform is not sufficient for some of the more intricate .NET acquisition scenarios.
-For this reason, we use a component build in the Windows Phone era to work off of MSBuild evaluation data and present a more feature-ful UI to allow users to make better choices about missing VS components and VS Workloads.
+For this reason, we use a component built in the Windows Phone era to work off of MSBuild evaluation data and present a more fully-featured UI to allow users to make better choices about missing VS components and VS Workloads.
 The motivation for this is to properly support the [.NET Workload](https://github.com/dotnet/designs/pull/100) concept, which factors parts of the .NET SDK into individually installable parts.

 ## Terminology